ramanasonti/Fin-Analytics/README.md

 # Fin-Analytics
-Course notes for the Financial Analytics course
+Course notes for the Financial Analytics course.
+The last update was the morning of March 5, 2021.